 Biotransport relates to physical and biological processes that govern molecular and convective transport of substances within biological systems.
 These transport processes may be passive (convection, diffusion) or active (such as with sodium-potassium pumps), wherein energy is expended to move material against a concentration gradient.
 Research in this area is conducted by Drs.
 Bull, Gaver, and Khismatullin.

 Cell-Tissue and Genetic Engineering utilizes the anatomy, biochemistry and mechanics of cellular and sub-cellular structures in order to understand disease processes and to intervene at very specific sites.
 With these capabilities, bio-mimetic structures can be fabricated and investigated to understand the basics of physiological (dys)function, or devices can be designed and used to deliver chemical, mechanical or electrical stimuli that can influence cellular processes at precise target locations.
 This can develop knowledge related to physiological processes in development and disease, or can lead to techniques to promote healing or inhibit disease formation and progression.
 Research in this area is conducted by Drs.
 Gaver and Moore.

 Design is the application of mechanics, materials, and electronics to develop devices used in diagnosis and treatment of disease.
 Computers are an essential part of bioinstrumentation, from the embedded controller in a single-purpose instrument to the multicore array needed to process the large amount of information in a medical imaging system.
 Microfluidics allows manipulation and analysis of minute amounts of biological samples, and thus enables the design and fabrication of low-cost, miniaturized devices for point-of-care clinical diagnostics.
 Research in this area is conducted by Drs.
-Anderson, Walker, and Gilbertson.
+Anderson and Dancisak.